 In addition, on 20 October 2021, WA Premier Mark McGowan announced that particular industries and occupations will be required to be vaccinated in order to continue working.
-It's important to note that the majority of official mandates and public health orders stemming from this announcement have yet to be released.
+It's important to note that the majority of official mandates and Public Health Orders stemming from this announcement have now been released.

 A summary of the current Western Australian Public Health Orders relevant to vaccination mandates is outlined below.
-Once all of the Public Health Orders have been released, this guide will be updated with further detail.